songyy0415/epsilon/poincare_junior/documentation/simplification.md

 ## General view

-From a parsed user input expression, the simplification algorithm does :
+From a parsed user input expression, the simplification algorithm does:
 1. Ensure the expression has a valid dimension (units, matrices, lists ...)
 2. Adjust the approximation strategy if the expression's dimension requires it (units)
 3. Seed the random nodes